 There are places in Iceland that make you feel like you are visiting another planet.
-Iceland’s Lava Fields are frequent in the landscape in a thick strip through the middle of Iceland from The North East to the KEF international airport.
+Iceland’s lava fields are frequent in the landscape in a thick strip through the middle of Iceland, from the North East to the KEF international airport.
 This strip is the newer part of Iceland and is constantly expanding.
 Lava fields are a reminder of how volatile Iceland can be.

-The ongoing eruption at Fagradalsfjall gives visitors a chance to see the formation of a new lava field.
-Currently the lava flow is threatening the coastal road and some important fibre optics.
 If you are visiting the area, please check the Gas Report so you know where the danger zones are.

 Craters and Fissures

 Interestingly, the lava is the same material as the black sand on most of Iceland’s beaches.
 The difference is the way they come out of the volcano.
-Lava fields come from both small, low level volcanoes and fissure eruptions.
-The black sand comes from much larger Volcanoes with glaciers on them.
+Lava fields come from both small, low-level volcanoes and fissure eruptions.
+The black sand comes from much larger volcanoes with glaciers on them.
 Mixing huge chunks of glacier ice and molten lava produces violent eruptions that turn the lava into ash or sand.

 No man’s land